 This document shall be revised every 1 year or incrementally as significant changes occur.
-PSEG Long Island Confidential.
-The intellectual property of LIPA.

 At the crew reception site, crews receive safety and information briefings by PSEG Long Island personnel and safety advocates.
 All foreign crew vehicles and/or trucks are re-fueled in preparation for crew deployments and crews are subsequently issued the required restoration storm kits (equipment and materials).
 Finally, crews are reunited with their supervision and Crew Guides before proceeding to operational locations.
 During emergency conditions, PSEG Long Island strives to deploy all field crews directly to their work location after they are processed and receive their job assignment and safety briefs.
 However, deployment directly to the field can sometimes be delayed due to work restrictions, travel, or contractual terms and conditions (i.e., safety issues, weather conditions, shift times, lodging, etc.).